odoo/runbot/runbot_merge/README.rst

 r(review)+
   approves a PR, can be used by a reviewer or delegate reviewer

+  submitting an "approve" review implicitly r+'s the PR

 r(eview)-
-  removes approval from a PR, currently only active for PRs in error
+  removes approval from a PR, allows un-reviewing a PR in error (staging failed) so it can be updated and re-submitted
-  mode: unclear what should happen if a PR got unapproved while in staging (cancel staging?), can be used by a reviewer or the PR author

-squash+/squash-
+.. squash+/squash-
-  marks the PR as squash or merge, can override squash inference or a previous squash command, can only be used by reviewers
+..   marks the PR as squash or merge, can override squash inference or a
+..   previous squash command, can only be used by reviewers

 delegate+/delegate=<users>
   adds either PR author or the specified (github) users as authorised